mideind/GreynirServer/README.md

 web pages, as well as bulk processing, feasible.

-Reynir's goal is to "understand" text to a usable extent by parsing it into coherent, structured trees, so that the result can be further acted upon.
+Reynir's goal is to "understand" text to a usable extent by parsing it into structured and regular trees, so that the result can be further acted upon.
 Detailed Part-Of-Speech (POS) tagging is thus not a primary goal of the project, although a successful parse depends on adequate POS attribution.